FreeRTOS/coreSNTP/README.md

 See memory requirements for this library [here](./docs/doxygen/include/size_table.md).

+### Documentation

+The API reference documentation for the coreSNTP library version released in [FreeRTOS/FreeRTOS](https://github.com/FreeRTOS/FreeRTOS) can be viewed from the [freertos.org website](https://freertos.org/coresntp/index.html).

 ## Cloning this repository
 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.